nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

    :local:
    :depth: 2

-Common Application Framework (CAF) is a set of ready-for-use modules and events built on top of :ref:`event_manager`.
+Common Application Framework (CAF) is a set of ready-for-use modules and events built on top of :ref:`app_evt_mgr`.
 Using CAF allows you to have a consistent event-based architecture in your application.

 You can check the :ref:`caf_preview_sample` for a demonstration of how to add ready-for-use and custom CAF modules into an application.